 Do you work at a community space or congregate setting (like a shelter or a group home)?
 Would you like advice about reducing transmission of COVID-19 through indoor air quality measures like ventilation and filtration?
 Here's your chance!
 You can ask questions about HVAC systems, portable air filters, UV disinfection, and more!
+You can ask questions about particular rooms-like bathrooms, clinics or sleeping areas-or your whole building.
 These sessions are open to anyone working in community spaces including facility managers; people responsible for infection prevention and control; and workers who have questions about how indoor air quality measures can help make workplaces safer for everyone.